Hellisey

-Hellisey ([ˈhɛtlɪsˌeiː]) is an island in the Vestmann Islands, south of Iceland.
+Hellisey ([ˈhɛtlɪsˌeiː]) is a small, uninhabited island in the Vestmann Islands, south of Iceland.
 It is 6 km southwest of Heimaey and 13 km northeast of Surtsey.

 Hellisey only has an area of 0.1 km ² and extends to about 100 m above sea level.

 Nature

 The island is a bird paradise.
 Like other Vestmann Islands, Hellisey is also a volcanic island.
 A local company makes fishing tours to the island.
 Prior to 1960, the island also had some sheep.

 Miscellaneous

 A fishing boat was named after the island.
 It sank on 12 March 1984.
 Guðlaugur Friðþórsson was the only survivor of the crew.